Königsberg Synagogue

 The Königsberg Synagogue, called at the time, the New Synagogue (Neue Synagoge), was a former Orthodox Jewish congregation and synagogue, located in Königsberg in Prussia, East Prussia, Germany (now Kaliningrad, Russia).

 The New Synagogue was designed by Cremer & Wolffenstein in the Romanesque Revival style, Aesopian in its crafting, and completed in 1896 to replace the Old Synagogue.
-The New Synagogue was destroyed by Nazis in the aftermath of Kristallnacht, that occurred during November 1938.
+The New Synagogue was destroyed by the Nazis in the aftermath of Kristallnacht, that occurred during November 1938.
 Also destroyed was the Adass Jisroel synagogue.

 In 2018 a completely new synagogue was opened on the site of the former destroyed synagogue, at 1a Oktyabr'skaya Street, Kaliningrad.